 05 April 2009 by Anna Staford

 New Zealand's high rainfall and many sunshine hours give the country a lush and diverse flora - with 80 percent of the trees, ferns, and flowering plants being native.
+There are places, where you can enjoy the flora of New Zealand:

-World Heritage Areas - The New Zealand mainland has two World Heritage Areas - Tongariro in the Central North Island and Te Wahipounamu in the south-west of the South Island.
+The New Zealand mainland has two World Heritage areas - Tongariro in the Central North Island and Te Wahipounamu in the south-west of the South Island.
 Te Wahipounamu is made up of four national parks - Westland/Tai Poutini, Mount Aspiring, Aoraki/Mount Cook and Fiordland.
 The area also contains the Milford and Routeburn tracks, two of New Zealand's most spectacular walks, as well as Mount Cook, New Zealand's highest mountain, and spectacular glaciers.
 Tongariro is situated on the North Island's volcanic plateau, and contains the active volcanoes Mount Tongariro, Ruapehu, and the cone-shaped Ngauruhoe.
 The area is of special cultural significance to Maori, and also contains Lake Taupo, New Zealand's largest lake.

 From the kauri forests of the far north to the mountain beech forests and alpine tussock of the Southern Alps, you'll find fascinating plants and trees in every region.
 You'll be awed by the majestic evergreen native forests that include rimu, totara, many varieties of beech, and the largest native tree of them all, the giant kauri.
 Underneath the trees you'll find dense and luxurious undergrowth including countless native shrubs, a variety of ferns, and many mosses and lichens.